bmenne-dspace/fmi-ls-bus/README.md

 maintained on [GitHub][githubspec] and is based on the [FMI][] standard.
 The current state of development is published [here][spec].
 This document status contains all bus types that are currently in development or are already final.
+[Releases][releases] are directly published via GitHub.

+## Roadmap
-Different types of buses are developed in different versions that build on each other.
+Different abstraction layers and types of buses are developed in different versions that build on each other.
 Corresponding [milestones][milestones] and a detailed roadmap have been defined for this purpose.
-Based on the defined roadmap, published [releases][releases] can be examined and downloaded.

-## Roadmap
+The following graphic provides an overview of the planned sequence of supported bus systems:

 ![roadmap of fmi-ls-bus](roadmap_overview.svg)